Article On Finding, Interviewing, and

 ► your time zone.
 It’s easy to forget which zone a middle state is in.
 And if you’re calling from Arizona, with your own unique take on Daylight Savings, always include this!
 (No one can remember what time it is in Arizona.)

-Supplied with this information, we’ll be better prepared when we call you back and get right to the information you need.
+Supplied with this information, we’ll be much more fully prepared when we call you back so we're not fumbling to get you the right information while you hold on.

-Once you are live on the phone with a speaker, ask him to tell you a little about the program you are interested in.
+Once you are live on the phone with a speaker, simply ask him to tell you a little about the program you are interested in.
 Though you are bound to have specific questions, some may be answered in his response and it’s your chance to hear the energy and personality of the speaker as he describes what he does.
-This may be far more valuable in giving you a good or bad feeling than the answer to any questions.
-Demo tapes become dated as soon as they are produced; this phone call may be your best example of what you will get from this person on stage.
+This may be far more valuable in giving you a good or bad feeling than the actual answer to specific questions.
+Demo tapes become dated the day after they are produced; this phone call may be your best example of what you will get from this person on stage.
+You're potentially hiring this speaker; not how good his videographer or video editor is.
+Is he upbeat?
+Does he make you feel interested in what he's saying?
+Does he sound interested in you?

-Once he has described the program and you are still interested in this speaker, here is a good checklist for a few of the questions you will probably want answers to, in order to determine if this person is a good fit or not.
+Now he has described the program and you are still interested in this speaker.
+Here are a few good questions to include to determine if this person is a good fit or not.
 Some you may already know from their website.

 Regarding the body of the speech and their qualifications, consider asking these questions: